Be sure to avoid these Texas homeowners insurance snafus

 Even though you might not think that replacing a couple of windows that are broken throughout the year due to surprise storms or unforeseen circumstances aren’t ever going to be more expensive than the repairs necessary if your house is hit by lightning, the opposite is almost always true.

-All of your claims will account for risk factors on your Texas homeowners insurance policy
+All of your claims will account for risk factors on your homeowners insurance policy in Texas.

 There is a real “permanent record” for folks that have Texas homeowners insurance policies, and you need to make sure that you keep your sheet just as clean as you possibly can.